Financial Disclaimer

 Future performance may be materially worse than past performance.
 Future performance may result in significant or total loss of invested capital.
 No statement on diviStock is a forecast, projection, or guarantee of future returns.

 - Commissions and slippage.
-Round-trip transaction costs and execution slippage often exceed the gross dividend on smaller positions.
+Round-trip transaction costs and execution slippage often exceed the gross run-up gain on smaller positions.

 - Volatility and gap risk.
 Ex-dividend dates often coincide with or follow earnings releases.
-Overnight price moves can far exceed the captured dividend.
+Overnight price moves can far exceed any expected run-up gain.

 - Borrowing and shorting risk.
 If you trade on margin, you may receive a margin call and lose more than you invested.
 If you short stocks, your loss is theoretically unlimited.

 - Currency risk.
-Trading securities in foreign currencies introduces FX exposure that can exceed the dividend gain.
+Trading securities in foreign currencies introduces FX exposure that can exceed the run-up gain.

 - Information lag.
-Ex-dividend dates and dividend amounts can change after a signal is published.
+Ex-dividend dates and dividend amounts can change after a signal is published, which can disrupt the expected run-up window.

 4. Data Accuracy